tbuchloh/tolino-cloud-backup/README.md

 - delete an ebook / upload
 - list devices connected to an account
 - unregister a device from an account
+- upload cover images
+- update metadata for a book
+- add books to collections

 Status
 ======